yousufmannan/Muhammad-Yousuf-Mannan/README.md

 # 💫 About Me:
 👋 Hello!
 I’m Yousuf | Electronics Engineer & Digital Strategist<br><br>Navigating the world of Electronics Engineering with a passion for both hardware and digital innovation.
 From mastering circuits to building websites, my journey at NED University has led me to blend engineering with digital strategies.
 Proficient in C++, Python, HTML, CSS, JavaScript, MATLAB, and Proteus, I also excel in setting up Shopify stores and crafting WordPress sites that resonate and rank.<br><br>Always curious about the intersection of technology and impact.
-Let’s connect and explore how we can innovate together!
+Let’s connect and explore how we can innovate together.

 ## 🌐 Socials: